 Women with a BRCA mutation face a 60–87% lifetime risk for breast cancer and a 20–54% lifetime risk for ovarian cancer—much higher than the general population.

 Your family and personal medical history holds the key to understanding your risk for breast or ovarian cancer.
-See the risk factors below, or use our Risk Assessment Tool* to better understand your cancer risks.
+See the risk factors below, or use our Assess Your Risk Tool* to better understand your cancer risks.
 If your history does suggest an increased risk, you might consider seeing a genetic counselor to determine whether you are a candidate for genetic testing.

 Find out which relatives—on both your mother’s and father’s sides—have had cancer, which types, and how old they were when diagnosed.
 Sometimes these conversations are tough, but remember, it’s important to gather as much information as you can.
 Additionally, any of the following events in your family history could be a sign of hereditary cancer:

 Your first step in determining your risk for breast and ovarian cancer is gathering information about your family’s history of cancer- both on your mother and father’s sides.
 Rely on our Conversation Starters to collect this lifesaving information.